henrikstengaard/betterwb-package/README.md

 ---

 BetterWB is a new workbench pack, much like AIAB, Amikit, AmigaSYS, ClassicWB, etc. but applying a totally different aproach.
-It aims to be much like an enhancement, an updated extension to AmigaOS 3.1, without all those hardware requirement penalties typically associated with these kind of packs.
-It is indeed a better 3.1 than 3.1 itself!
+It aims to be much like an enhancement, an updated extension to AmigaOS 3.2, 3.1.4 or 3.1, without all those hardware requirement penalties typically associated with these kind of packs.
+It is indeed a better 3.2, 3.1.4 or 3.1 than 3.2, 3.1.4 or 3.1 itself!

 **BetterWB best targets:**

-- Purists that believe anything beyond 3.1 is an overbloated piece of crap.
+- Purists that believe anything beyond 3.2, 3.1.4 or 3.1 is an overbloated piece of crap.
 - Low end Amiga computers that are left in storage deprived from any usage, and only regarded as antiques.
 - Users that refuse to pay big bucks in order to be able to somehow upgrade their Amiga workbench experience.
 - Minimig users, that are restricted to a 68000 processor.
-- Anyone that wishes a clean AmigaOS 3.1 like experience.
+- Anyone that wishes a clean AmigaOS 3.2, 3.1.4 or 3.1 like experience.

 **Advantages:**

 - Works on any Amiga.
 - It occupies less than 10MB on a harddrive.
 - It is distributed as a set of floppy images.
-- Its usage is simple and bares a high resemblance to an ordinary 3.1 install.
+- Its usage is simple and bares a high resemblance to an ordinary 3.2, 3.1.4 or 3.1 install.

 **Drawbacks:**